juquesada/league-stat-analysis/README.md

   <p>
-    Teams that secure first blood tend to finish the game with a higher median total kill count than teams that don't, suggesting that winning the opening skirmish often sets the tone for a more aggressive, kill-heavy game overall rather than being an isolated early event.
+    Teams that secure first blood tend to finish the game with a higher median total kill count than teams that don't.
+This suggests that winning the first fight often sets the tone the team that won allowing them to get more kills as the game progress.
+This shows that early events can be important for overall game stats and endings.
   </p>
 </section>
 <section id="grouped-gold-stats">